 For the self-employed, or for diversification, traditional or Roth IRAs are also specifically designed to help your savings grow.

 The biggest advantages of 401(k) and IRA plans are their potential tax savings.
 However, they can come with yearly contribution limits that may not mesh with your retirement objectives.

 In this case, a general investment account is another possible consideration for growing your wealth.
 While it likely doesn’t come with tax advantages, it doesn’t come with contribution limits, either.

 If investing in the market leaves you feeling wary, or you don’t like the idea of not having access to your money until you reach a certain age, another option to consider is a high-yield savings account.

-It’s a cash-based account that has as much flexibility as a regular checking or savings account, but instead of the paltry 0.09% interest offered by some traditional banks, your money can potentially earn 2% or more.
+It’s a cash-based account that has as much flexibility as a regular checking or savings account, but instead of the paltry 0.04% interest offered by some traditional banks, your money can potentially earn as much as 0.57.

 Step 6.
 Stick to your goals

 You’ve calculated your retirement goal.
 You’ve determined a plan to reach it.
 And now it’s time for arguably the hardest part—sticking to the plan.

 For as many investment or retirement accounts as possible, you might consider setting up automatic contributions to withdraw every payday.
 The more you can automate, the less you’ll be tempted to move things around.

 If you need help at any step along the way, SoFi Invest® is here to help you determine your personal retirement goals.